c-sanders/BoostAndQtThreads/README.md

 	TestClass.moc --> moc_TestClass.cpp

 Remember, these two files are the same file and are effectivey created at the same time.
-Furthermore, the file `TestClass.hpp` is the dependency file for both of them.
+Furthermore, the file `TestClass.hpp` is the prerequisite file for both of them.

-File `moc_TestClass.cpp` is itself declared as a build dependency in `./src/Makefile.am`.
-This then raises the question of why moc_TestClass.cpp isn't simply generated from a corresponding .hpp dependency file?
-That is;
+It is worth pointing out that the `moc_*.cpp` files which are built by this suffix rule, are treated as prerequisites by the Makefile `./src/Makefile.am`'.
+This then raises the question of why these files aren't simply generated from a corresponding .hpp prerequisite file?
+For example;

 	TestClass.hpp --> moc_TestClass.cpp

-Taking into account what was stated earlier, we can see that the make utility would ascertain that the dependency file for this target should be `moc_TestClass.hpp`. make would then go searching for a dependency file with this name, but would be unable to find it.
+Taking into account what was stated earlier, we can see that the make utility would ascertain that the prerequisite file for this target should be `moc_TestClass.hpp`. make would then go searching for a prerequisite file with this name, but would be unable to find it.
 This is one of the reasons why suffix rules were described earlier as not being all that powerful - or clever.

 + Can a pattern rule be used instead?

-This now raises the question of why a pattern rule can't be used instead?
-Afterall, they are more powerful - and clever.
-Couldn't the suffix rule from above be replaced with a pattern rule such as the following;
+This now raises the question of why a pattern rule can't be used instead.
+Afterall - and as was mentioned earlier, they are more powerful and more clever than sffix rules.
+Therefore, couldn't the suffix rule from above be replaced with a pattern rule such as the following;

 	%.hpp : moc_%.cpp

 		@echo "Makefile   : ./src/moc/Makefile"
 		@echo "Target     = $@"
-		@echo "Dependency = $<"
+		@echo "prerequisite = $<"
 		${MOC} ${boost_and_qt_threads_INCLUDES} $< -o $@

-This rule is both shorter and simpler - and it doesn't need to copy the resulting file.
+As can be seen, this rule is both shorter and simpler.
+Furthermore, it doesn't need to copy the resulting file.

-The trouble however, is that the GNU Autotools might complain when they come across a pattern rule while processing a `Makefile.am`.
+The trouble with pattern rules however, is that they are GNU extension to Makefiles.
+As a consequence, the GNU Autotools (Automake in particular in this case), might complain when they come across a pattern rule while processing a `Makefile.am`.
 In response to seeing one, the Autotools might generate a message which is similar to the following;

 	automake: warnings are treated as errors
 	src/Makefile.am:xxx: warning: '%'-style pattern rules are a GNU make extension